NCommander/openbsd-src-with-branches/gnu/llvm/tools/lld/docs/Driver.rst

 Adding a Flavor
 ===============

 #.
-Add an entry for the flavor in :file:`include/lld/Driver/Driver.h` to
+Add an entry for the flavor in :file:`include/lld/Common/Driver.h` to
    :cpp:class:`lld::UniversalDriver::Flavor`.

 #.
 Add an entry in :file:`lib/Driver/UniversalDriver.cpp` to
    :cpp:func:`lld::Driver::strToFlavor` and
    :cpp:func:`lld::UniversalDriver::link`.
-   This allows the flavor to be selected via symlink and :option:`-flavor`.
+   This allows the flavor to be selected via symlink and `-flavor`.

 #.
 Add a tablegen file called :file:`lib/Driver/{flavor}Options.td` that
    describes the options.
 If the options are a superset of another driver, that